Fall Camping Meals to Keep You Warm & Cozy

 One of the things we love the most about fall camping is – surprise – the food!
 Warm, hearty, stick-to-your-ribs meals that feature seasonal ingredients like apples, squash, sweet potato, and of course pumpkin!

 Fall camping is also the time of year when we really start to enjoy cooking over a campfire.
 On a hot summer’s night, a campfire can seem a little much.
 But when there is a slight chill in the air, the ambient heat from a campfire can really enhance the experience.
-Add in a warm beverage and a comfy sweater, and things start to feel downright cozy.
+Add in a hot fall drink and a comfy sweater, and things start to feel downright cozy.

 Fall Camp Cooking Tips